 - Faculty of Science exchange student information

-- Courses within social sciences, including gender studies, human ecology, human geography, media and communication studies, pyschology, social work, sociology of law, sociology, political science, service management and strategic communication.
-This link also includes information regarding Special Areas Studies (SAS courses).
+These include courses in gender studies, human ecology, human geography, media and communication studies, psychology, social work, sociology of law, sociology, political science, service management and strategic communication.
+This link also includes information regarding Special Areas Studies, SAS courses.

 - Faculty of Social Sciences exchange student information

 Special Area Studies

 These are regular academic courses focused on Scandinavian interest areas, European and global issues.

 An introductory Swedish language course (SUSA) is offered to all exchange students before the semester starts.
 Students can apply to a regular Swedish Language course as part of their study plan.